richard-melvin/RiversOfSartar/3_Freeform_Gameplay.md

 This can still be so, even if it is the case that the plot required that they be so inspired.

 A contestant that represents purely environment factors, or disinterested characters not actively opposing the PCs (e.g. unalert guards) does not roll a bonus dice.
+Significant opponents who have an obvious reason why what they are doing is deeply important to them may be treated as inspired.